+Even though an official definition of vulnerable groups does not exist in Norway, many different groups are considered vulnerable in various contexts.
+By surveying various governmental agencies, we found the extent to which vulnerable groups are relevant for good practices and in need for targeted policies.
 Norwegian researchers have, as well, studied vulnerability and vulnerable groups.
-The tables below summarise the findings: age, gender, disabilities and migration status are the most recurrent factors used to define vulnerable groups.
+The tables below summarise the findings: age, gender, disabilities and migration status are the most recurrent categories used to define vulnerable groups.
 Irregular immigrants, in particular, are often considered a vulnerable group in several examples below (UDI, 2019).